mattis-gilbert/mattis-gilbert.github.io/_pages/about.md

 I am a second year Ph.D student in Economics at Sciences Po Paris under the supervision of Pierre Cahuc and Jean-Marc Robin.

- My main interest lie in applied and macro labor as well as environmental economics.
+ My main interests lie in applied and macro labor economics.

- My research focuses, on information frictions on the labor market from the demand side perspective and the impact of environmental legislations on job search.
+ My research focuses, on information frictions on the labor market from the demand side perspective as  well as recruiting practices.